ribab/better-dash-callback/README.md

 `better-dash-callback` provides a solution to this problem by allowing you to write clientside callback functions using Python syntax.
 This makes your code more readable, maintainable, and efficient.

+## Dependencies

+`better-dash-callback` depends on `metapensiero.pj`, a Python-to-JavaScript compiler that allows you to write Python code that can be executed in a JavaScript environment.

+## Supported Python-to-JavaScript Syntax

+The supported Python-to-JavaScript syntax is listed in the [metapensiero.pj documentation](https://github.com/metapensiero/metapensiero.pj).
+This includes support for many Python features, such as functions, classes, loops, and conditional statements.

 ## Example

 Let's consider a simple example where we want to update the text of a component based on the value of an input component.